+Larry Scott has to feel pretty comfortable.
 Scott and the Pac-12 Conference were the first college commissioner and college conference to be nominated for Sports Business Journal Awards.
-It goes to show the respect the former WTA commissioner gets for his role in college athletics, a place not known for being at the cutting edge of anything but handouts under the table.has to feel pretty comfortable.
+It goes to show the respect the former WTA commissioner gets for his role in college athletics, a place not known for being at the cutting edge of anything but handouts under the table.

 Now, it appears that Scott and the Pac-12 will be playing a key role in shaping a college football playoff.
 Bachman from the WSJ.